By Kerin Morgan

 Finally, it is very helpful to find a mentor who enjoyed the busyness of the toddler and preschool years.
 Call her when you need advice or help to temper a bad response to your children.
 With help, a routine, flexibility, and understanding, you can enjoy these years too.

 Kerin and her husband, Bob, have graduated all of their 11 children after 24 years of homeschooling.
 They now have five married children and 15 (soon to be 16) grandchildren who keep the home filled with joyful noise and occasional messes.
-Kerin is also the co-owner of four Aqua-Tots swim schools, and is a 2017 HEAV Virginia Homeschool Convention speaker.
+Kerin is also the co-owner of four Aqua-Tots swim schools.

 This article was first published in the 2010 Virginia Home Educator.